Brandy & Mr. Whiskers

-Brandy & Mr. Whiskers is an American animated television series created by sitcom writer Russell Marcus for the Disney Channel.
+Brandy & Mr. Whiskers is an American 2D-animated comedy television series created by sitcom writer Russell Marcus for the Disney Channel.
 It follows the lives of the titular characters – respectively, a pampered-yet-spunky dog and a hyperactive rabbit – who get stuck in the Amazon rainforest together.
 The show originally aired from August 21, 2004, to August 25, 2006.
 Thirty-nine episodes were produced.

 Premise

 A pampered dog (Brandy) and an easily excited rabbit (Mr. Whiskers) face a new life of challenges together when they fall out of an airplane and become stranded in the Amazon rainforest.
 They make new friends: Lola Boa, the boa constrictor; toucan sisters Cheryl and Meryl; and Ed the otter.
 Stories follow the titular duo as they attempt to adapt to their new surroundings.